Coral Springs man faces first-degree murder charge after woman found dead in canal

 PALM BEACH COUNTY, Fla. — A 22-year-old Coral Springs man has been arrested after a woman was found dead floating in a canal west of Delray Beach late last month.

-Christopher Diego Soto, who lived with his girlfriend in an apartment near the canal, was arrested and booked into the Palm Beach County Jail on Monday.
+Christopher Soto, who lived with his girlfriend in an apartment near the canal, was arrested and booked into the Palm Beach County jail on Monday.
 He is facing charges of first-degree murder, destruction of evidence and providing a false statement.
-In his first court appearance Tuesday bond was denied and his next hearing is set for Aug.
+In his first court appearance Tuesday, bond was denied and his next hearing is set for Aug.
 2 at 10:30 a.m.

-PBSO originally was seeking the identity of the woman, who was described as white or Hispanic from 25 to 40 years.
-She was later positively identified but the family has invoked Marsy’s Law, which protects the identities of victims and their relatives.
+The Palm Beach County Sheriff's Office originally was seeking the identity of the woman, who was described as white or Hispanic, 25 to 40 years.
+She was later positively identified, but the family has invoked Marsy's Law, which protects the identities of victims and their relatives.

 An autopsy determined the woman was stabbed eight times in multiple locations.